 Benefits of the RERA Act:

-Here are few ways in which buyers are likely to be benefitted from the RERA Act:
+Here are few ways in which buyers are likely to benefit from the RERA Act:

 1. Builders won’t be able to delay the projects:

 Under RERA, not being capable of getting ownership of a home from the builder won’t be a hassle anymore.
-Developers who default the delivery date will be required to pay an interest price of 2% above State Bank of India’s lending price to the house buyers.
-There is also a possibility of imprisonment of up to a few years.
+If developers miss the delivery deadline, they must pay house buyers an interest rate 2% higher than State Bank of India’s lending price.
+Simultaneously, there is also a possibility of imprisonment of up to a few years.

 2. Builders won’t be able to charge for the excess area:

 Earlier, builders used to charge for the constructed and outstanding area.
 This means if the client paid for 1,300 sq.ft., they could be able to use the carpet area of around 900 to 1,000 sq. ft.
-This is the net usable ground area of an apartment that only covers the inner partitions.
-Under RERA, ‘carpet area’ has especially been defined.
-Selling of property based on a super built-up area has been prohibited and can only be offered based on the carpet area.
+For apartment buyers, carpet area offers a precise measurement of the living space they’re paying for, free from inflated figures based on non-usable areas.
+RERA rewrites the rules of the game!
+Instead of the inflated super built-up area, developers must now base property prices and offers solely on the ‘carpet area.’
 Additionally, builders will even require the consent of two-thirds of the consumers in a venture earlier than changing the project’s layout or another structure.

 3. Grievances will be resolved addressed and solved quickly

 Under RERA, regulatory bodies and appellate tribunals will be set up in every state to resolve builder-consumer disputes.
-Any individual aggrieved by any direction can assume a resolution from the appellate within 120 days.
+Moreover, any individual aggrieved by any direction can assume a resolution from the appellate within 120 days.

 4. Builders will be held responsible for any defect in the construction